-Although the key data protection principles are not changing, there are a number of changes in the way organisations need to operate.
+Although the key data protection principles have not changed, there are a number of changes in the way organisations need to operate.
 In addition to the increased transparency requirements in terms of what information organisations will need to give to individuals (both customers and employees) and individuals' new and enhanced rights, all organisations must be able to clearly demonstrate that they have taken compliance seriously and adopted a considered balanced approach to risks.
 There are new requirements to report data breaches, an obligation for some organisations to appoint a Data Protection Officer, and those organisations which simply process data on behalf of other third parties will have new direct regulatory liability to the supervising authority.

 Organisations should be aware that non-compliance carries the potential of significant fines – a maximum fine of up to €20m or 4% of annual worldwide turnover (whichever greater).
 In addition, a failure to observe the new rules could lead to reputational damage with a loss of customer trust and confidence.

-There has been a definite increase in interest from UK organisations during the past few months as we near the enforcement deadline.
 Non-compliance is not an option and all organisations should consider carrying out a full review of what personal data is held and why, and at the very least ensure that they have in place clear, up to date and accessible privacy policies for both customers and employees.
 It remains to be seen how the ICO will use their enforcement powers going forward but we can expect hefty fines for those who choose to ignore the law.